 Geographical patchiness.
 The inborn and cultural diversity of humanity is not completely evenly spread and mixed up.
 There are differences between populations in different lands, as well as differences between individuals in the same lands.
 The differences between individuals will generally be greater than the differences between populations.

 Geographical mixing.
-People travel from one land to another, and sometimes settle in a new place and/or have children with people from other places.
-Therefore geographical variations don’t stay static and separate.
+The geographical patches are often not sharply defined.
+Where populations meet at the edges they blend into each other.
+Also, people travel longer distances from one land to another, and sometimes settle in a new place and/or have children with people from other places.
+Therefore mixing occurs even within the hearts of population patches.
+In the longer term, there are repeated migrations, sometimes in large numbers and/or consistent trends, so geographical variations don’t stay static and separate.

 Cultural variation, which is transmitted from person to person during their lifetimes, and can be exchanged readily by temporary visitors as well as longer-term migrants, tends to change faster but also tends to be reinforced between members of the same society, so that different lands can have cultures that remain different as they evolve.
 Inborn variation transmits much more slowly but also is less subject to assimilation to native characteristics, so the populations of different lands tend to blend where they are in contact, and to gradually differentiate when separated, in ages-long cycles.